PassCore/guide/README.md

 ### 5. Far From Internet

-The core part of passcore does not need any Internet connection, which means most of the threats will disappear.
+The core part of PassCore does not need any Internet connection, which means most of the threats will disappear.